daniel-furman/sft-demos/README.md

 ## Basic usage

-*Note*: Use the code below to get started with the sft models herein, as ran on 1x A100.
+*Note*: Use the code below to get started with the sft models herein, as ran on 1x A100 (40 GB SXM).
+See [here]() for the code implementation.

 **dfurman/Mixtral-8x7B-peft-v0.1**